dalton-f/echoes-of-the-void/README.md

 ### Description

-Echoes of the Void is a 3D space exploration detective game.
-You play as a detective venturing into the vastness of space to solve a mysterious case.
-Explore abandoned planets, gather clues, analyse lifeforms, and unravel the secrets of what happened.
-The game was created in two weeks for a game jam, with the theme "Going Deeper".
+Echoes of the Void is a demo of a 3D space exploration detective game.
+The idea stemmed from the theme "Going Deeper" where you would play as a detective venturing into the vastness of space to explore abandoned planets, gather clues, and analyse lifeforms.

 ### Features

-* **Exploration:** Navigate through space and discover various locations.
+* **Exploration:** Navigate through space and discover various planets and asteroid belts.

 * **Godot Engine:** Built using the open-source Godot game engine.